hakanolgun/notes-from-books/Software/react_dev.md

   };
 }, [query, page]);
 ```

-These issues apply to any UI library, not just React.
-Solving them is not trivial, which is why modern frameworks provide more efficient built-in data fetching mechanisms than fetching data in Effects.

 In general, whenever you have to resort to writing Effects, keep an eye out for when you can extract a piece of functionality into a custom Hook with a more declarative and purpose-built API like useData above.
 The fewer raw useEffect calls you have in your components, the easier you will find to maintain your application.